 Space reserved to 4 dogs per instructor.

 *** We offer Wilderness Level I on the North shore and in Langley.
-Please specify which location you wish to register when filling out your application. ***
+Please specify which location you wish to register when booking a class. ***

 LEVEL II continues with more complex tracks and scent discrimination, including a new search exercise designed to develop human scented article indication.
 Dogs develop confidence with more problem solving skills and handlers become more skilled with long line handling and reading their dogs on the track.
 A very exciting finale to the Wilderness Tracking Series.